plataplomo/hummingbot/workflow/django_refactor/02_database_models.md

-# Django Refactor: Database Models Design
+# Django Refactor: Database Models Design (Wrapper Pattern)

 ## Overview

-This document outlines the Django model design to replace the current Pydantic-based in-memory models.
-The goal is to provide persistent storage while maintaining the same data integrity and relationships.
+This document outlines the Django model design for the **wrapper layer** that provides persistence without modifying the core CyberDeltaEngine.
+These models mirror the existing Pydantic models and are populated via background synchronization from the running core engine.

 ## Core Model Categories